One of the worst things that can happen to you as a website owner is to break the law.

 - Earnings Disclaimer

-- Financial Disclaimers (if your website provides general content about financial areas or income opportunities)
+- Financial Disclaimers (e.g. if your website or blog provides general information about financial areas or money-making opportunities)

 - Refund Policy (if you run an e-commerce site)